masak/alma/documentation/README.md

 import { nameA, nameB, nameC } from some.module;
 ```

-Each name imported counts as a declaration; it's a compile-time error import
+Each name imported counts as a declaration; importing and otherwise declaring
-and otherwise declare the same name in the same scope.
+the same name in the same scope is a compile-time error.

-In the imported module, every export declaration exports a *name*, and together
+In the imported module, every export declaration exports an identifier, and
-all the exported names make up the *export list*.
+together all the exported names make up the *export list*.

 The *star import* form imports the entire export list into the current scope: